Registration Renewal in Washington DC

 About 60 days before your vehicle registration expires, the D.C.
 DMV will mail you a renewal notice.

-You’ll need to have your vehicle inspected before you can renew your registration.
+You'll need to have your vehicle inspected before you can renew your registration.
 Please see “D.C.
-Vehicle Emissions and Safety Inspections” below.
+Vehicle Inspections" below.

 NOTE: You can submit your e-mail address to the Washington, D.C.
 DMV to receive registration renewal notices by e-mail.

 You can renew your Washington, D.C. vehicle registration online or by mail.
 You cannot renew in person.